jonimoreira/specs/2_5_0/docs/source/rm.rst

 Abstract: False

 Description: Type defining the concept of date and time types.
 Must be constrained in PcTs to be one or more of the below elements.
 This gives the modeler the ability to optionally allow full or partial dates at run time.
-Setting maxOccurs and minOccurs to zero causes the element to be prohibited.
+Setting both maxOccurs and minOccurs to zero causes the element to be prohibited.

 DvIntervalType